hsvu/Notes/COMP3131-Notes/src/Lecture_02/Lecture_02.md

 Remember that T is a function S×Σ to S.
 But aside from this we also need to consider invalid input.

-Lets sat that A -- 0 --> A wasn't defined and suddenly we get to the point where we need to calculate T(A, 0).
+Lets say that A -- 0 --> A wasn't defined and suddenly we get to the point where we need to calculate T(A, 0).
 Although this isn't on the graph it is implied to be = to error.
 These extra error transitions arn't drawn on but implied, by convention at least.

 ## Determinism
 ---